mv4zz/email-brute/README.md

 # Gmail Dictionary Attack

-this is a Python3 Script for hacking Gmail account using Dictionary Attack Methord.
+this is a python script which attempts multiple login attempts whilst trying to grab the password.
 (script is written by using python-3 )

-# Installation
+# installation

 $ git clone https://github.com/mv4zz/email-brute

-# How to Run the Script ?
+# how to run the Script ?

     $ cd hack-gmail
     $ python3 hack-gmail.py